Supporting learning at home

-There could be occasions that children are away from school for a period of time and parents seek ways to continue their education from home.
 You can help your child’s learning every day, by supporting and encouraging them and being excited by their learning.
 Here are some ideas to keep them developing their literacy and numeracy skills at home.
+Here is a fun activity for you to do with your children ‘Spell your name workout’

 Download Home learning choice boards here: